cogentlabs/nlapi-experiments/README.md

 #### Good to go?

 Since the NL API is still in alpha, some breaking change may occur.
-In that case, some files under `ml-libs`.
-Anyway,
+In that case, some files under `ml-libs` needs to be modified.

 ### APIs used